 A visitation from these doves are actually a good sign, and can even mean a message from loved ones that have passed in your life.
 Similarly to white doves, they represent peace and love, due to their mostly monogamous nature, security, piety and friendship.
 They can also symbolize forgiveness and liberation.
 They are also bringers and messengers of hope, grace and strength.
-Click here if you want to read more about Mourning Dove Symbolism.
+Click here if you want to read more about Mourning Dove Spiritual Meaning.

 What does a Mourning Dove sound like?